bigcommerce/dev-docs/docs/api-docs/headless/carts.md

 # Managing Carts

-In this section, we will explain how to use the Carts API to create and manage carts.
-Additionally, we will discuss how to redirect shoppers from a headless storefront to the BigCommerce hosted cart and checkout pages.
+This article explains how to use the Carts API to create and manage carts.
+It also discusses how to redirect shoppers from headless storefronts to BigCommerce-hosted cart and checkout pages.

 <!-- theme: info -->
 > #### Locale support